satellitecomponent/Neurite/README.md

 ## `How to Use Neurite`

-### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, or i-frame content - into the Mandelbrot set.
+### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, or i-frame content directly into the Mandelbrot set.

 Drag and drop local files or web content straight into the fractal